 Conflict minerals refer to tin, tantalum, tungsten and gold (commonly referred to as "3TG"), regardless of where they are sourced, processed or sold.
 The final rule is intended in part to bring greater supply chain transparency to the use of such minerals originating from the Democratic Republic of Congo and adjoining countries in an effort to help end the violent conflict which has been financed, in part, by the exploitation and trade of conflict minerals.

 Tin, tungsten, tantalum and gold are essential in the manufacture of a variety of electronic and medical devices and other products, including some of Teleflex's products.
-Teleflex is committed to institute procedures and reporting systems, and to conduct the necessary diligence to comply with the final rule.
+Teleflex is committed to instituting procedures and reporting systems, and to conduct the necessary diligence to comply with the final rule.

 Specifically, we are:

 Teleflex sources from numerous suppliers and a large number of our suppliers and their suppliers are private companies or international companies which are not subject to SEC regulations; therefore, Teleflex must rely on the cooperation of its suppliers in the implementation of this policy and in enabling Teleflex to meet its SEC disclosure and reporting obligations on a timely basis.
 Teleflex expects its suppliers to undertake reasonable due diligence within their supply chains to determine the origin of the conflict minerals contained in materials and products they supply to Teleflex.
+Further, we expect our suppliers to source conflict minerals used in our supply chain responsibly in an effort to help end the violent conflict in the DRC.

 Suppliers and other external parties are encouraged to contact us at email@example.com if they wish to seek guidance on this policy or if they wish to report concerns.